desaikeyur7/daily-mail/README.md

-**Appium WebdriverIO V8 with Typescript in BDD style using Cucumber**
+**Appium WebdriverIO V8 BDD Style framework using Typescript and Cucumber**

 # This Framework is based on:
 WebdriverIO: 8.x